themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 >
 > `php -S localhost:8888`
 >
-> There are many options, and feel free to contact me on [App.net](http://app.net/themindfulbit) if you run into any problems that Google can't help you surmount.
+> There are many options, so feel free to contact me on [App.net](http://app.net/themindfulbit) if you run into any problems that Google can't help you surmount.
 >
 > You can also try me on [Twitter](http://twitter.com/themindfulbit), but you don't know pain until you've helped somebody troubleshoot their development platform 140 characters at a time.

-In the root folder of your new site, run the following command via Terminal, followed by your password if necessary.
+In the root folder of your new site, run the following command in a terminal window, followed by your password if necessary.
 It will install Sass, Compass, and the Takitapart Web Framework on your machine:

 ~~~
 sudo gem install compass.takitapart.framework